aerial view of vatican city pilgrimage routes in europe

 The West Highland Way, Scotland: Highland Pilgrimage

-Overview: Running through the stunning landscapes of the Scottish Highlands, the West Highland Way is a long-distance trail that offers a pilgrimage of solitude and natural beauty.
+This pilgrimage route in Scotland runs through the stunning landscapes of the Scottish Highlands; the West Highland Way is a long-distance trail that offers a pilgrimage of solitude and natural beauty.
 Pilgrims encounter rugged terrain and breathtaking vistas.

 Highlights: Loch Lomond, Rannoch Moor, and the ancient ruins of Kilchurn Castle.